 In IFS, you will work to understand your inner Self through simple exercises and techniques.
 Depending on your and your therapist’s agreement, many may involve deep breathing to promote mental clarity and relaxation.
 In addition, some other standard techniques are:

 - Getting to know whoever is within you

 - Feeling one’s heart – is your heart emotionally open or closed?

-The Internal Family System theory is the idea that you cannot be understood by someone else until you learn how your inner personas work together as one.
+The Internal Family System theory is that you cannot be understood by someone else until you learn how your inner personas work together.
 An Internal Family Systems Therapist works to help you identify which part of yourself is causing conflict in your life.
-You will practice identifying why you do the things you do, and map the correlation between how part of you feels and the decisions you make.
-In IFS, you and your therapist will come up with a system in order to bring all your multiple personas together, so they can work in harmony with yourself.
+With practice, you will identify why you do what you do and map the correlation between how part of you feels and your decisions.
+In IFS, you and your therapist will devise a system to bring all your multiple personas together to work in harmony with your True Self.

 Family Strategies Counseling & Mediation provides in-person couples counseling in Homewood, IL.
 In addition, we offer family counseling and mental health services.
 Our skilled therapists work with those struggling to process traumatic events.
 Call our office at (708) 798-5433 or email us at info@Family-Strategy.com for appointment details.